Housing Programs FAQ's

 What does the Housing Choice Voucher Program (formerly known as Section 8 program) do?

 The Housing Choice Voucher program assists low income individuals and families with their rental payments.
 Under the Housing Choice Program, property owners retain the same rights and responsibilities that they have under the Georgia State Landlord/Tenant Law.
 They use their own rental agreement or lease and decide what the term of tenancy will be.
 The tenant has the same obligations as any other tenant under State law.
-The Housing Authority of DeKalb County (HADC) rental assistance payment to the landlord on the family's behalf does not change the normal relationship of property owners or managers to tenants.
+The Housing Authority of DeKalb County (HADC) rental assistance payment to the owner on the family's behalf does not change the normal relationship of property owners or managers to tenants.

 How Does the Housing Choice Voucher program work?